llvm/llvm-project/mlir/docs/MemrefMergeAlloc.md

    yielded by a function or a loop.
  * and the memref is "dense" in its strides (points to a contiguous range of memory) and it has static shape
- * and memref is in the default memory space (this restriction may be removed in the future)

 In tick-based merge-alloc, we call these `memref.alloc` **mergeable** allocations.